Updated: May 14

-Ever get to report time and wondered “Has …. really mastered that particular skill?”
-Exit tickets are a quick way for checking understanding of individual students without the bells and whistles of a formal assessment.
-There have been so many times I have just wanted to check one small thing… hello, exit tickets!
+Ever get to report time and wondered, “Has …. really mastered that particular skill?”
+Exit tickets are a quick way for checking the understanding of individual students without the bells and whistles of a formal assessment.
+There have been so many times we have just wanted to check one small thing… hello, exit tickets!
 They also provide additional evidence if you need it to back up a grade or comment.

 11. Remember it is part of your job

 There always seems to be a lot of extra negativity at school during report writing time.
-I know it can be stressful, I know it is an added load on top of teaching your students but it is a vital part of your job and jumping on the bus with the resident negative Nancy isn’t going to make it any better.
+We know it can be stressful, we know it is an added load on top of teaching your students but it is a vital part of your job, and jumping on the bus with the resident negative Nancy isn’t going to make it any better.
 In fact, it will probably make the task worse.
 Attitude plays a huge role in our success.
 Put your head down, think positive thoughts, and before you know it the report writing season will have passed!